-Nathan became a principal at Hardwick Day in 1996.
-He has been the primary architect for most of Hardwick Day’s analytic services and consults with many of Hardwick Day’s clients on financial aid strategy, retention and recruitment.
+Nathan became a principal at Financial Aid Optimization in 1996.
+He has been the primary architect for most of Financial Aid Optimization's analytic services and consults with many of Financial Aid Optimization's clients on financial aid strategy, retention and recruitment.
 He has also conducted nearly thirty operational assessments for admission offices.
 Nathan majored in speech communication and political science at the University of Minnesota.

 Nathan began his career in college admissions at Concordia University in St. Paul in 1982 and served as director of admissions for eight years followed by five years as vice president for college relations, which included the admissions, financial aid, administrative technology, communication services and public relations departments.